Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 “Nothing is done to prevent a recurrence, nothing is done to compensate those of us who cannot eat, sit, play or venture into our gardens or onto our balconies or even dare to leave windows open when we are in or out of the house.
 How about those of us who are woken during the night by smells that have to be experienced to be believed.”

-Not just flies and other vermin but the activity of businesses operating in the industrial park are blighting the lives of my constituents.
+However, not just flies and other vermin but the activity of businesses operating in the industrial park are blighting the lives of my constituents.
 In an email I had passed to me from March of last year, a constituent documented that he witnessed

 “several vehicles over the last week, some from Niramax and two others from their contractors, leaving Monument Park and travelling along Pattinson Road to the A1231—then travelling down the slip road towards the A19.
 All of the lorries were netted but litter was streaming out of the covered areas onto the road behind them.